vmware-tanzu/secrets-manager/docs/_pages/0110-configuration.md

 If the environment variable is not set or is not a valid integer value, a default interval of `5000` milliseconds is used.

+// KeyGenExportedSecretPath returns the path where the exported secrets are stored.
+// It reads the environment variable VSECM_KEYGEN_EXPORTED_SECRET_PATH to determine
+// the path.
+// If the environment variable is not set, it defaults to "/opt/vsecm/secrets.json".
+//
+// Returns:
+//
+//	string: The path to the exported secrets.

+// KeyGenDecrypt determines if the decryption process should be executed.
+// It reads the environment variable VSECM_KEYGEN_DECRYPT and checks if it is
+// set to "true".
+//
+// If this value is `false`, VSecM Keygen will generate a new root key.
+//
+// If this value is `true`, VSecM Keygen will attempt to decrypt the secrets
+// provided to it.
+//
+// Returns:
+//
+//	bool: True if decryption should proceed, false otherwise.

 ### VSECM_LOG_LEVEL

 **Used By**: *VSecM Sentinel*, *VSecM Safe*.